Al-Hawl: Al-Hawl Refugee Camp

 In early 1991, during the Gulf War, the United Nations High Commissioner for Refugees established a refugee camp in the southern outskirts of al-Hawl, which was operated in cooperation with the Syrian government.
 Along with another camp in al-Hasakah, it provided shelter to at least 15,000 refugees from Iraq.
 Following the 2003 invasion of Iraq and the subsequent Iraq War, the camp was later reopened as one of three camps at the Iraqi–Syrian border, when an exodus of Palestinian refugees living in Iraq occurred due to persecution by the newly-installed Iraqi government.

-In the context of the civil war and the takeover of al-Hawl by the Syrian Democratic Forces, the al-Hawl camp has come to be inhabited by more than 60,000 refugees as of February 2021.
-More than 40,000 of these people arrived after December 2018 in a series of massive civilian evacuations from the town of Baghuz Fawqani, fleeing the fierce two-month battle for the town between the SDF and IS.
+In the context of the civil war and the takeover of al-Hawl by the Syrian Democratic Forces from the Islamic State, the al-Hawl camp has come to be inhabited by more than 60,000 refugees as of February 2021.
+More than 40,000 of these people arrived after December 2018 in a series of massive civilian evacuations from ISIS final major holdout, the town of Baghuz Fawqani, fleeing the fierce two-month battle for the town between the SDF and IS.
 Conditions along the road to the camp, including in screening centers for IS operatives, have been described as "extremely harsh" with limited food, water, shelter and no health services.
 Aid organizations feared dysentery and other diseases could break out from the overflow camp.
 The UN stated that 84 people, mostly children, died on the way to al-Hawl from December 2018 to March 2019, mostly due to hypothermia.
 Around 500 families in the camp are family members of IS fighters, including a large number of foreign nationals.
 They are however kept in a separate guarded section of the camp after repeated violent incidents between them and other members of the camp.

 During January and February 2021, 21 people were killed by cells of the Islamic State which was more than triple the number of people killed in recent months in what the Syrian Observatory for Human Rights described as the "Al-Hawl mini-state."